 The Editor assumes that manuscripts submitted to Communication Studies are original, unpublished, and not under consideration by other publication outlets.
 Communication Studies follows a policy of masked peer review.
-To ensure such a masked reviews, include no author-identifying information beyond the title page.
+To ensure such a masked review, include no author-identifying information beyond the title page.

 Communication Studies (Print ISSN 0008-9575; Online ISSN 1745-1035) (formerly the Central States Speech Journal) is a quarterly publication of the Central States Communication Association.
 The journal is published five times per year.